Class Warfare (film): Plot

-While driving to school, Kristen Marshall, senior class president of her high school, accidentally hits Richard Ashbury, a socially minded cyclist posting flyers for a food & clothing drive.
+While driving to school, Kristen Marshall, senior class president of her high school, accidentally hits Richard Ashbury, a socially minded cyclist posting flyers for a food and clothing drive.
 When Kristen's wealthy parents as well as her boyfriend Jason's wealthy parents go broke, her college dreams are crushed.

 Kristen and Jason accompany their friend Graham to his father's lake house, where he has also invited Richard.
-When Richard reads the newspaper and realizes that he is holding a winning lottery ticket, Kristen sees her opportunity and attempts to seduce Richard in the pool but he rejects her.
+When Richard reads the newspaper and realizes that he is holding a winning lottery ticket, Kristen sees her opportunity and attempts to seduce Richard in the pool, but he rejects her.

 The next day Jason is convinced by Kristen to push Richard off a cliff during a hike but ends up slipping himself, only to be rescued by Richard.
 A disappointed Kristen kisses Richard during a game of Twister in order to inspire jealousy in Jason, who punches Richard.
 The next morning Jason apologizes, then he suggests another hike, during which he pushes Richard off the same cliff.
 Richard begs for help and Jason offers his belt but once Richard grabs it Jason drops Richard to the ground far below, killing him.
 Jason searches Richard's body but is unable to find the lottery ticket.

 Jason returns to the lake house, claiming that it was too slippery from the rain to carry Richard back.
 That evening Richard struggles back to the house and dies on the floor.
 Graham demands that they take the body to the police.
 Kristen offers to drive Richard's body to the police herself but reconsiders and turns around halfway.
 She manages to find the ticket on Richard's body but is seen by Graham.
 She explains her situation to Graham, who then realizes that Jason pushed Richard and refuses to help them.
 Kristen convinces Jason to knock Graham out and beat in his skull with a fire iron.